davidmcq137/JetiLuaDFM/DFM-Maps-CHANGELOG.md

 	regarding triangle edits.

-1. Language translation is now enabled, and this new version has the orginal English and translations for German, Czech and French have been created.
+1. Language translation is now enabled, and this new version has the original English and translations for German, Czech and French have been created.
 If you want to contribute a translation that is not already done, see the file DFM-Maps/Lang/readme.1st for instructions and contact us.
 Many thanks to Claus for the German